The Commonplace

 Claims (10)

 In a live onsite Capture-the-Flag (CTF) study (41 participants), human teams increasingly delegated larger subtasks to an instrumented AI as the competition progressed.
-Task Allocation positive high degree/size of subtasks delegated to the AI over time (delegation rate and subtask size)
+Task Allocation positive degree/size of subtasks delegated to the AI over time (delegation rate and subtask size)

 n=41